If you like these bedroom storage hacks, you’ll love our Top 8 shoe storage ideas

 You don’t see many trundle beds, except for maybe in your grandparents’ house.
 Still, their basic concept is valuable for saving space in a small bedroom.
 Visible to everyone is a sturdy twin bed, while hidden beneath it is a second mattress on wheels.

 If you’d rather not build your own platform bed or install drawers, don’t worry, you don’t have to.
-Simply add wheels to an old dresser drawer and push it under your bed frame.
+Simply add wheels to an old dresser drawer and push it under your bed frame, or buy one ready-made.
 Whenever you need to access your stuff, it’s only one tug away.

 31. Create your own rolling library.

 Storage racks with wheels are brilliant.
-Take the 5-Shelf UltraZinc Wire Shelving System from Seville Classics for example.
+Take the Amazon Basics 5-Shelf Shelving Storage Unit for example.
 Thanks to its five sturdy shelves and wheels, you can use it as a portable storage unit.

 Or buy a few, push them together, place your books on the shelves, and congrats — you now have a library that you can roll anywhere.

 These affordable and stylish bathroom carts from IKEA are exactly what you need.

 32. Buy hanging fruit baskets and store socks, hats, and more in them.